 - In a large pot, over medium (not high) heat, sauté onions in oil for one minute.
 Add garlic and sauté for an additional minute.

-- Add tomatoes, water, and seasonings.
+- Add tomatoes, water (or stock or broth), and seasonings.
 Cover, increase heat to high, and bring to boil.

 - Meanwhile, prepare kale.